 School buses in Newport NS leave the school at 3pm daily.
 As children in Junior and Senior Infants finish school at 2pm they cannot avail of the school bus service except on days when they remain in school until 3pm (eg for after school classes such as Drama, Dancing or Fitness)

 Pupils must wear school uniforms at all times.
 Suitable footwear must be worn in the interests of safety.

 Our uniform consists of a white shirt, navy jumper/cardigan, grey trousers, pinafore or skirt, striped tie and dark shoes.

-Our school uniform is available in Corcoran’s and Sheridan’s shops in Newport and in most chain stores.
+Our school uniform is available in many local outlets in Newport, Westport and Castlebar.
 Ties can be purchased directly from the school for €3 each.

 Pupils in the ASD Junior Explorers Class who are part of our Early Intervention programme do not wear the formal uniform, but wear navy tracksuit bottoms and plain white polo shirt

 P.E. gear - Children wear blue polo shirts, navy sweatshirt and plain navy tracksuit pants on P.E. days only.
 We request that you avoid buying tracksuit pants which display a prominent logo, as this can add to peer pressure to conform with trends.
-School track-suits for P.E. are available in Corcoran’s, Georges Street, Newport.
+School track-suits for P.E. are available in many local outlets in Newport, Westport and Castlebar.

 It is strongly recommended that jumpers and cardigans have an easily-recognised identifying label, preferably bearing your child’s name.